KEDuran/Day_Planner/README.md

 ## Assignment Scope

-In this section, I included the specific user story and acceptance criteria that was included in the homework instructions.
+In this section, I included the specific user story and acceptance criteria that was included in this homework assignment's instructions.

 ### User Story from Homework Instructions